-Claims will ideally be reimbursed on a quarterly basis.
-It is the responsibility of Elected Members to claim any travel reimbursement.
+Claims will be reimbursed within the financial year in which they fall.
+It is the responsibility of the Elected Members to claim any travel reimbursement.

-To set Councillor's expense parameters when travelling on
+OBJECTIVESTo set Councillor's expense parameters when travelling on official business

-official business

-Claims for expenses are to be forwarded to the Finance &
+GUIDELINES Claims for expenses are to be forwarded to the Finance &